wmo-im/GTStoWIS2/README.rst

 =====================================

-In the March 2020 meeting, the WMO expert team on Computing and Telecommunications Systems has asked for a mapping to be created from the traditional WMO-386 AHL ( TTAAii CCCC ... abbreviated header lines) to a more readable topic hierarchy.
+In the March 2020 meeting, the WMO expert team on Computing and Telecommunications Systems asked for a mapping to be created from the traditional WMO-386 AHL ( TTAAii CCCC ...
+AHL = abbreviated header lines) to a more readable topic hierarchy.
 This needs to be done in a standard way so that the AHL will end up under the same topic regardless of the nation doing the classification.

-So this sample provides a sample python script to interpret the tables as extracted from the WMO web site and expanded through testing with some feeds.
+This sample provides a python script to interpret the tables as extracted from the WMO web site and expanded through testing with some feeds.
 The topics chosen are taken from the existing tables, subject to a few conventions, to create a starting point.